pzavolinsky/bauxite/README.md

 Of course we can do better.
 We can split Bauxite tests into many files and include one test into another with the `load` action.

 ```
-# my_test.txt (by the way, this is a comment)
+# my_test.bxt (by the way, this is a comment)
-load other_test_fragment.txt
+load other_test_fragment.bxt
 ...
 ```

 Back to our login example, first we can package the login part of our tests into a separate Bauxite file:
 ```
-# login.txt
+# login.bxt
 open "http://hostname/login.html"
 write username "jdoe"
 write password "hello world!"
 click login
 ```

-Of course we would like to be able to login with different username/password combinations, so we can replace the literals in `login.txt` with variables:
+Of course we would like to be able to login with different username/password combinations, so we can replace the literals in `login.bxt` with variables:
 ```
-# login.txt
+# login.bxt
 open "http://hostname/login.html"
 write username "${username}"
 write password "${password}"